mckunkel/clas12docs/OfflineSoftware/source/analysis/introduction.rst

 events for physics analysis.
 There is a standard interface allowing to implement different ways to identify particles.
-One simple implementation exists called GenericKinematicFitter which reads generated particle bank and the reconstructed particle bank with the PID assigned by standrard Event Builder.
+One simple implementation exists called GenericKinematicFitter which reads generated particle bank and the reconstructed particle bank with the PID assigned by standard Event Builder.
 Example:

 .. code-block:: java